CVishnuppriya2018/HDPredict/README.md

 The remaining Ascii_reprstn_copy.m, Atomic_reprstn_copy.m, Molecular_Mass_reprstn_copy.m, Thermodynamic_Prop_copy.m are used for comparison of the proposed work with existing work.

 #Description about .csv files
-Zip file named 'Train.zip' contains 14 .csv files.
+Zip file named 'TRAINI~1.zip' contains 14 .csv files.
 The name itself explains the file.
 It contains feature values.
 Thsese are input for the next step of .ows files.
 File names contain CGR_RY, CGR_MK, CGR_WS are used for this proposed work and the remaining are used for comparison process.

 #Description about .ows files